 How Do I Get a Credit Card With No Credit?

 There are credit cards for no credit.
 Secured credit cards, in fact, are specifically designed to help people build or rebuild their credit scores, while student credit cards, too, are geared toward young consumers who are just getting started.
-Plus, you could always see if a friend or family member will add you as an authorized user on their credit card account.
+And, there’s the newer Petal Visa credit card, which requires no credit history for approval.
+Or, you could always see if a friend or family member will add you as an authorized user on their credit card account.

-We’ll break down all these options to help you find the best first credit card for you.
+We’ll break down all of these options to help you find the best first credit card for you.
 But, before you assume you don’t have a credit score, be sure to check yours.
 If any of your accounts (including student loans) have reported information to the major credit reporting agencies in the last six months, you should have a score.
-You can check two of your credit scores for free at Credit.com.
+You can check your credit score for free at Credit.com.

 What Is a Secured Credit Card?